envicutor/drafts/flow.rst

         }

     - Store the Dependencies object in the BuildStore
-    - Enqueue the Dependencies object id in the BuildStore
+    - :ref:`Enqueue the Dependencies object id <queues-channels>` in the BuildStore
     - Wait for a reply in the BuildStore

       - If reply takes too long, go to clean up step (abort)